-- 4.16 For example parked cars could be interspersed with build-outs with trees where appropriate.
+4.17 For example parked cars could be interspersed with build-outs with trees where appropriate.
 Build-outs also enable additional crossing points and space for landscaping on a street.
-A palette of surface materials and street furniture should be developed, as well as landscaping guidance.
-Guidance must ensure the creation of liveable, attractive streets by having street width to building height ratios that ensure taller buildings do not create oppressive environments at ground level. - 4.17 Building proportions as well as height need careful consideration.
+A palette of surface materials and street furniture should be developed that is well considered and laid out to minimise street clutter, and includes landscaping guidance.
+Guidance must ensure the creation of liveable, attractive streets by having street width to building height ratios that ensure taller buildings do not create oppressive environments at ground level.

+4.18 Building proportions as well as height need careful consideration.
 Traffic management measures must be in-built into the overall street design and not appear retrofit or distort or undermine the overall character of the street as a linear space with a movement function.